arkime/arkimeweb/_posts/rules/2021-03-15-drop-syn-scan.md

 ---
 title: Drop Syn Scan
-description: 'Drop all syn scans from saving the session to Elasticsearch.
+description: 'This rule drops all syn scans from saving the session to Elasticsearch.
 It requires packets.src = 1, packets.dst = 0, and tcpflags.syn = 1.'
 tags: syn scan drop dontSaveSPI
 ---